 Maps to Nowhere

-translucent.
+Translucent.
 Permeable.

-The tea water moves across its surface like
+Tea water moves across its surface—

-memory, like the Han River
+memory, the Han River

-a story interrupted.
-Each mark
+Each stain: a story interrupted.

-a word I cannot pronounce
+Each mark: a word I cannot pronounce

-in the language that should have been
+in the tongue that should have been

 the woman whose face I wear

-in fragments.
-Every line intersects
+Every line intersects another,

-with another, creating maps
+creating maps

-to nowhere, to everywhere
+to nowhere,

-but home.
+to everywhere but home.

-Where is home when your birth certificate
+Where is home when your birth certificate is fiction?

-was chosen by strangers who loved you
+When your name was chosen by strangers

-enough to erase you?
+who loved you enough to erase you?

-the salt tears, pooling where ancestry
+the salt tears pooling

-should flow clean.
-What ritual
+where ancestry should flow clean.

-could cleanse this particular kind
+this particular grief—

-of grief—the mourning of a life
+the mourning of a life unlived,

-unlived, a language unlearned,
+a language unlearned,

 a country that expelled you